 - occupational therapy

-- lifestyle changes to reduce risk of another hemorrhage
+- lifestyle changes to limit the risk of another hemorrhage

-According to the American Association of Neurological Surgeons, about 1.7 million cases of traumatic brain injury occur in the U.S. every year.
-About 5.3 million people live with a disability due to their injury.
+According to the American Association of Neurological Surgeons, about 1.7 million traumatic brain injuries occur every year in the U.S. About 5.3 million people have a disability due to a previous brain injury.

-Many brain hemorrhages are due to brain injuries.
-As a result, it is important that people protect their brains.
-Wearing seat belts in cars or helmets when riding bikes or motorcycles are easy ways to protect the head area.
+It is important that people protect themselves against the risk of traumatic brain injury.
+Wearing seatbelts in cars or helmets when riding bikes or motorcycles are easy ways to protect the head and brain.

-People with diabetes need to make sure that they keep their blood sugar levels under control.
-Many people with diabetes also have high blood pressure and cholesterol and are overweight, which are all stroke risk factors.
+People with diabetes need to make sure that they keep blood sugar levels under control.
+Many people with diabetes also have high blood pressure, high cholesterol, and may be overweight, all of which are risk factors for stroke.

 Some of the most significant changes that can help reduce the risk of brain hemorrhages involve diet and exercise.